Upinel/PVE-Intel-vGPU-Lazy/README.md

 I highly recommend use manual install guide at [Upinel/PVE-Intel-vGPU](https://github.com/Upinel/PVE-Intel-vGPU) if ever possible.
 Again, Use at your own risk.

 ### Environment
-The environment used for this guide:
+The environment I used for this guide:
 • Model: Intel NUC12 Pro Wall Street Canyon (NUC12WSKi5)
 • CPU: Intel 12th Gen i5 1240P (12 Cores, 16 Threads)
 • RAM: 64GB DDR4 by Samsung